cautiously-optimistic/ref/README.md

 This is a repository for my projects written for past school assignments.
 The current document gives a quick overview of the contents.
-Each assignment has its own folder, which contain .txt files with more in-depth explanations of the given project.
+Each assignment has its own folder, which contain README files with more in-depth explanations of the given project.

 Projects:
 - boardgame: a library for simulating a single piece's movements on a board while controlled by multiple players.
 Written in Java.